Ore plus Tur\'{a}n: Extremal Graphs

-\begin{lem} Let $G \in \Hl[r][n][\ell]$ where $\ell \ge -1$ and $n \ge \ell+5$. \begin{enumerate} \item For $\ell = -1$, if $G$ is not traceable then $G$ is a complete multipartite graph with one partite set of size $(n+2)/2$ and the other partite sets of sizes at most 2. \item For $\ell = 0$, if $G$ is not Hamiltonian then $G$ is a complete multipartite graph with one partite set of size $(n+1)/2$ and the other partite sets of sizes at most 2. \item For $\ell = 1$, if $G$ is not Hamiltonian-connected then $G$ is a complete multipartite graph with one partite set of size $n/2$ and the other partite sets of sizes at most 2. \item For $0 \le \ell \le n-3$, if $G$ is not $\ell$-path Hamiltonian or not $\ell$-Hamiltonian then $G$ is a complete multipartite graph with one partite set of size $(n+1-\ell)/2$ and the other partite sets of sizes at most 2. \end{enumerate} \end{lem}
+\begin{lem} Let $G \in \Hl[r][n][\ell]$ where $\ell \ge -1$ and $n \ge \ell+5$. \begin{enumerate}[(a)] \item For $\ell = -1$, if $G$ is not traceable then $G$ is a complete multipartite graph with one partite set of size $(n+2)/2$ and the other partite sets of sizes at most 2. \item For $\ell = 0$, if $G$ is not Hamiltonian then $G$ is a complete multipartite graph with one partite set of size $(n+1)/2$ and the other partite sets of sizes at most 2. \item For $\ell = 1$, if $G$ is not Hamiltonian-connected then $G$ is a complete multipartite graph with one partite set of size $n/2$ and the other partite sets of sizes at most 2. \item For $0 \le \ell \le n-3$, if $G$ is not $\ell$-Hamiltonian then $G$ is a complete multipartite graph with one partite set of size $(n+1-\ell)/2$ and the other partite sets of sizes at most 2. \item For $0 \le \ell \le n-3$, if $G$ is not $\ell$-path Hamiltonian then $G$ is a complete multipartite graph with one partite set of size $(n+1-\ell)/2$ and the other partite sets of sizes at most 2. \item For $1 \le \ell \le n-3$, if $G$ is not $\ell$-Hamiltonian-connected then $G$ is a complete multipartite graph with one partite set of size $(n+1-\ell)/2$ and the other partite sets of sizes at most 2. \item $G$ is $(\ell+2)$-connected. \end{enumerate} \end{lem}